tensorpack/tensorpack/docs/tutorial/dataflow.md

 + `size()`.
 Return the number of elements the generator can produce.
 Certain modules might require this.
 	For example, only Dataflows with the same number of elements can be joined together.

 + `reset_state()`.
-It's guranteed that the process which uses this DataFlow will invoke this method before using it.
+It's guaranteed that the process which uses this DataFlow will invoke this method before using it.
 	So if this DataFlow needs to something after a `fork()`, you should put it here.

 	A typical situation is when your Dataflow uses random number generator (RNG).
 Then you'd need to reset the RNG here,